carpentries/instructor-training/_episodes/02-novice.md

 > ## Find the Bug
 >
-> What is the misconception associated with each wrong answer?
+> Choose one wrong answer and write in the Etherpad what the misconception is associated with that wrong answer.
+> This discussion should take about 10 minutes.
 {: .discussion}

 > ## Solution